-The status of the pygmy sperm whale to OSP in the US Atlantic EEZ is unknown.
-This species is not listed as endangered or threatened under the Endangered Species Act.
-There is insufficient information with which to assess population trends.
-Total fishery-related mortality and serious injury for this stock is not less than 10% of the calculated PBR and therefore, cannot be considered to be insignificant and approaching zero mortality and serious injury rate.
-This is a strategic stock because the 1996-2000 estimated average annual fishery-related mortality to pygmy sperm whales, (Kogia breviceps), exceeds PBR.
+The status of Atlantic spotted dolphins, relative to OSP in the USA Atlantic EEZ is unknown.
+The species is not listed as threatened or endangered under the Endangered Species Act.
+There are insufficient data to determine the population trends for this species.
+Total fishery-related mortality and serious injury for this stock is less than 10% of the calculated PBR and, therefore, can be considered to be insignificant and approaching zero mortality and serious injury rate.
+Average annual fishery-related mortality and serious injury does not exceed the PBR; therefore, this is not a strategic stock.